 Maybe you’ve heard the name before.
 Perhaps you’ve even enjoyed a cup or two yourself.

-Call it what you like, a Caffe Mocha, a Mocaccino, a Mocha Latte or a Mochachino.
-When broken down to its basic elements; the drink consists of three main ingredients.
+Call it what you like, a Caffe Mocha, a Mochaccino, a Mocha Latte, or a Mochaccino.
+When broken down into its basic elements; the drink consists of three main ingredients.

 If you want to brew yourself the perfect cup of mocha, you’re going to have to first nail an exceptional Espresso.
 A mocha can ideally contain one or two shots of Espresso depending on how intense your preference is.